-You might not be ready to quit your 9 to 5 yet or perhaps you are in between jobs or still in school and want to start a side hustle that's simple to start, can be managed easily and more importantly, will earn you more money.
+You are working a 9 to 5 job or perhaps you are in between jobs or still in school and want to start a side hustle that's simple to start, can be managed easily and more importantly, will earn you more money.

-There are a ton of great side hustle business ideas out there and starting your own blog is one of them, which if done the right way can become a very profitable way to earn more.
+There are a ton of great side hustle business ideas out there and starting your own blog where you share your expertise and provide value to your audience is one of them, which if done the right way can become a very profitable way to earn more money.

 But how do I know this?

 Well, you are right here reading my own blog which earns me thousands of dollars a month.
-Not only does blogging help me share my expertise as a money expert, it helps me build my brand awareness, grows my audience and it gives me the opportunity to work with some amazing brands, try out some awesome products and, based on the content I have created here, I also get paid to write for several other outlets amongst other things - all of which contributes to my earnings.
+Not only does blogging help me share my expertise as a money expert, it helps me build my brand awareness, grows my audience and it gives me the opportunity to work with some amazing brands and try out some awesome products.
+Plus based on the content I have created here, I also get paid to write for several other outlets amongst other things - all of which contribute to my earnings.

 And the best part of it all?
 You can do it too with some time and commitment.